Join us for worship on Sundays at 10:30 am

 In 1982 David Maurer was called as Calvary’s third Pastor.
 This excited congregation had gone through many changes since that first meeting in the home of the Kowalski’s.
 God’s moving Spirit could still be felt.

-May 1, 1988 Calvary’s fourth Senior Pastor, David J. Skelton, was called from St. Paul’s Community Church in Mineral City, Ohio to serve the body at Calvary Baptist Church as their pastor/teacher till 2002.
-Under the leadership of Pastor Skelton the name of the church was changed to Calvary Community Church, a new worship center was built, and the church became governed by elders.
+May 1, 1988, Calvary’s fourth Senior Pastor, David J. Skelton, was called from St. Paul’s Community Church in Mineral City, Ohio to serve the body at Calvary Baptist Church as their pastor/teacher till 2002.
+Under the leadership of Pastor Skelton, the name of the church was changed to Calvary Community Church, a new worship center was built, and the church became governed by elders.

-On June 13, 2004 Calvary’s fifth, and present Senior Pastor, Scott Eaton, was called from Braggtown Baptist Church in Durham, North Carolina to serve the congregation as their senior pastor.
+On June 13, 2004, Calvary’s fifth, Senior Pastor, Scott Eaton, was called from Braggtown Baptist Church in Durham, North Carolina to serve the congregation as their senior pastor.
 During Pastor Scott’s tenure the church paid off $1.2 million dollars in debt, replaced the entire roof of the church and renovated the foyer, kitchen, nursery, hallways and classrooms.
-The church began Crossroads Kids Club to minister to kids at local elementary school, missions giving has been expanded and a greater emphasis of prayer begun.
+The church began Crossroads Kids Club to minister to kids at local elementary school, missions giving was expanded and a greater emphasis of prayer begun.
 On September 9, 2024 Pastor Scott shared with the Elder board that after 20 years of faithfully preaching and shepherding Calvary Community Church, his time as Senior Pastor was drawing to a close and submitted his resignation effective December 31, 2024.